microsoft/AzureLTIAssessmentApp/docs/STUDENT_GUIDE.md

 ![studentassessmentapp](../images/studentAssessmentapp.jpg)

-3. On this page, you can see the assessment details, such as amount of questions, deadline, duration and others.
+3. On this page, you can see the assessment details, such as the number of questions, deadline, duration and others.
    Click **Start** when you are ready, and you will be redirected to the assessment.

 ![studentwelcome](../images/studentwelcome.jpg)